This Week's Finds in Mathematical Physics (1-50): November 5, 1994

 What is the physical meaning of these loop states?
 Roughly it's this.
 Say you take a spin-\(\frac12\) particle and move it around in a path that traces out a knot.
 When you do this using the Levi--Civita connection, it comes back ``rotated'' by some \(\mathrm{SU}(2)\) matrix.
 If you take the trace of this matrix (sum of diagonal entries) and divide by two, you get a number between -1 and 1.
 This number is called a ``Wilson loop''.

 This should remind you of the Bohm--Aharonov effect where a split electron beam takes two paths from \(A\) to \(B\).
 Depending on the magnetic flux through the loop, one can have constructive or destructive interference in the split beam experiment.
 Mathematically, one can imagine moving the electron around a loop that starts at \(A\), goes to \(B\) by one path, and goes back to \(A\) by the other path.
-If this phase corresponding to going is 1 we get total constructive interference in the split beam experiment, while if it's -1 we get total destructive interference.
-So, just as the Bohm-Aharonov effect measures interference effects due to the magnetic field, the the above Wilson loop sort of measures the interference effects due to \textbf{gravity}!
+If this phase corresponding to going around this loop is 1 we get total constructive interference in the split beam experiment, while if it's -1 we get total destructive interference.
+So, just as the Bohm--Aharonov effect measures interference effects due to the magnetic field, the above Wilson loop sort of measures the interference effects due to \emph{gravity!}

-In the Rovelli--Smolin loop state corresponding to a particular knot K, the expectation value of a Wilson loop around any knot K' will be 1 if K and K' are isotopic, and 0 otherwise!
+In the Rovelli--Smolin loop state corresponding to a particular knot \(K\), the expectation value of a Wilson loop around any knot \(K'\) will be 1 if \(K\) and \(K'\) are isotopic, and 0 otherwise!
 That's the physical meaning of the loop states: they describe quantum states of geometry in terms of the resulting interference effects on spin-\(\frac12\) particles.

-Now, there is a more general kind of diffeomorphism-state than than the loop states.
+Now, there is a more general kind of diffeomorphism-invariant state than the loop states.
 These are the spin network states!
-Here one fancies up the Wilson loop idea and imagines a graph embedded in space --- i.e.~a bunch of edges and vertices --- where each edge is labelled by a spin that can be \(0\),\(\frac{1}{2}\),\(1\),\(\frac{1}{2}\), etc. In the simplest flavor of spin network, one only allows 3 edges to meet at each vertex, and requires \(j_3\) to be of the form where \(j_1\), \(j_2\), \(j_3\) are the spins labelling the edges adjacent to the given vertex.
+Here one fancies up the Wilson loop idea and imagines a graph embedded in space --- i.e.~a bunch of edges and vertices --- where each edge is labelled by a spin that can be \(0\),\(\frac{1}{2}\),\(1\),\(\frac{3}{2}\), etc. In the simplest flavor of spin network, one only allows 3 edges to meet at each vertex, and requires \(j_3\) to be of the form where \(j_1\), \(j_2\), \(j_3\) are the spins labelling the edges adjacent to the given vertex.
 For example, we can have the the three spins be \(\frac{1}{2}\),\(3\), and \(\frac{5}{2}\), because it's possible for a spin-\(\frac12\) particle and a spin-3 particle to interact and form a spin-\(\frac{5}{2}\) particle.
 Here by ``possible'' I simply mean that it doesn't violate conservation of angular momentum.
 Mathematicians would say the spins should be thought of as irreducible representations of \(\mathrm{SU}(2)\), and the condition above is just the condition that the representation \(j_3\) appears as a summand in the tensor product of the representations \(j_1\) and \(j_2\).

 Just as we can compute a kind of ``Wilson loop'' number from a knot that a spin-\(\frac12\) particle goes around, we can compute a number from a spin network.
 I've thought about spin networks for quite a while, since they are very important in topological quantum field theories.
 A great introduction to how they show up in TQFTs, by the way, is: